cchu70/nifHupdate_extract/README.md

 data/home/user/nuccore/570_2.fasta
 data/home/user/nuccore/570_3.fasta
 ```
 4) Create Configuration File.
 Below are each label, and what they are used for.
-Those with a (*) are mandatory.
+Those with a * are mandatory.
 The others have default values.
-- PREFIX (*) will be used to name all intermediate and output files and directories.
+- PREFIX * will be used to name all intermediate and output files and directories.
-- DBFILE (*) file path to your existing database in fasta format.
+- DBFILE * file path to your existing database in fasta format.
-- NUCCORE (*) file path to a text file containing file paths to all relevant fasta files of your local database you are searching from
+- NUCCORE * file path to a text file containing file paths to all relevant fasta files of your local database you are searching from
-- MIN_MINIMAP_ALIGNLEN Default is 200 bp.
+- MIN_MINIMAP_ALIGNLEN Default = 200 bp.
 Minimap will drop any alignments that are below this length.
-- MIN_BLASTN_ALIGNLEN Default is 200 bp.
+- MIN_BLASTN_ALIGNLEN Default = 200 bp.
 Blastn will drop any alignments that are below this length.
-- PIDENT_CUTOFF Default is 91.9%, which is the cutoff used for determining similarity at the species level.
+- PIDENT_CUTOFF Default = 91.9%, which is the cutoff used for determining similarity at the species level.
 - # Used to denote a comment.

 These labels can be specified in any order.
 The program will halt if there are any formatting errors or unnecessary labels.
 Here is an example configuration file called `my_config.txt`